 The Baptist congregation in Providence is the oldest congregation in America although the Baptist Meeting House itself dates back to 1775 (there would be no meeting place until 1700 and, by 1775, this church was the congregation’s third).
 In 1636 when Roger Williams founded Providence he gathered men and women in his home a few times a week to worship.
 He continued to do this for about two years, and then in 1638 the small congregation became the First Baptist Church in America.
 Shortly after, Williams became disillusioned by the congregation, the very one he helped to create.
 He believed all of the churche’s virtues and practices became invalid after 385 A.D. when Roman Emperor Theodosius made Christianity the state religion of the empire.
 In 1639, he left the congregation but still believed that the church he helped to create was based on scriptures and held that belief until his death.

-It was in this mill in Pawtucket, Rhode Island that Samuel Slater began the American Industrial Revolution with the construction of the first successful textile mill in 1793.
+It was at Old Slater Mill along the Blackstone River in Pawtucket, Rhode Island that Samuel Slater began the American Industrial Revolution with the construction of the first successful textile mill in 1793.
 Moses Brown had been trying to bring cotton manufacturing to Rhode Island since 1787 but could not spin the cotton strong enough to wrap a loom.
-Moses Brown needed help and Samuel Slater did not like his job in New York so a perfect match was formed.
+Moses Brown needed help, and Samuel Slater did not like his job in New York, so a perfect match was formed.
 Moses had the money to fund the mill and Slater had the innovation.
 What Slater did was develop a sturdy and reliable mill.
 Samuel Slater had the sense to create technology that worked with the surrounding area.
 He was clever in that he created a system where he would move entire families in providing work for everyone.
 Without Samuel Slater’s genius, Brown’s mill would have definitely failed.
-Visitors to Slater Mill are surrounded by vintage textile machinery bathed in the light of large windows and receive information about the site from expert interpreters dressed in period dress.
-The mill is located on the Blackstone River which runs from Pawtucket to Worcester and is open May-October, Tuesday-Sunday 10:00 a.m. to 4:00 p.m. and is closed Monday.
+Visitors to Old Slater Mill are surrounded by vintage textile machinery bathed in the light of large windows and receive information about the site from National Park Ranger.
+The mill is located in the Blackstone River Valley NHP.

 John Brown House Museum